 When are they done?

-Take them out when the middle is still jiggling a bit.
-An easy fudgy brownie recipe will always instruct you to do that because, if they firm up completely, they'll be on the drier side.
+- Take them out when the middle is still jiggling a bit for the best fudgy brownie.
+If they firm up completely before you remove them form the oven, they'll be on the drier side.

-Another way is to insert a cake tester or toothpick, which should come out with moist crumbs attached but not a wet batter.
+- Insert a cake tester or toothpick in the center; it should come out with moist crumbs attached but not a wet batter.

-The sides of the pan will be dry and a bit shrunk.
+- The sides of the pan will be drier and a bit shrunk.
 When the sides pull out, it usually means the brownies are done or close to being done.

-I cut them into squares, wrap them in plastic, and then aluminum foil.
+- To freeze brownies: cut them into squares, wrap them individually in plastic wrap or freezer sheets, and then aluminum foil.
 Label and date them for easier handling afterward.
-Defrost at room temperature.
+Defrost at room temperature, unwrapped.

 Related recipes you might like: